alan-turing-institute/data-safe-haven/docs/deploy_shm_instructions.md

   - On Mac this can be installed from the [apple store](https://itunes.apple.com/gb/app/microsoft-remote-desktop-10/id1295203466?mt=12)
 - `OpenSSL`
   - To install manually follow the [instructions on Github](https://github.com/openssl/openssl)
-  - To install directly on Mac (if you use brew): ` brew install openssl`
+  - To install a pre-compiled version on OSX use Homebrew: ` brew install openssl`
   - To install a pre-compiled version on Windows use [one of these](https://wiki.openssl.org/index.php/Binaries).
     - OpenSSL is used in the Powershell scripts.
 In case Powershell cannot run OpenSSL, you may need to add your OpenSSL directory to the Powershell environment path.
 To add OpenSSL to your Powershell environment path, run: `$env:path = $env:path + ";<path to OpenSSL bin directory>`